apigee/api-platform-samples/README.md

   analytics to help you keep your code solid and your app end users happy

-Fully-featured, free accounts are available at http://enterprise.apigee.com/signup
+Fully-featured, free accounts are available at: http://enterprise.apigee.com/signup

 Learn more at http://apigee.com/docs